theroyallab/ST-tabbyAPI-loader/README.md

 ## Support and Contributions

 *Where should someone ask for support?*

 *Consider including your own contact info for help/questions.*

-*How can they help add to this extension?*
+*How can people help add to this extension?*

 ## License